Treatment for Service Members and Veterans Facing Trauma

 In cognitive processing therapy, therapists help patients identify negative thoughts related to the trauma and replace them with more balanced, less extreme thoughts.

 In prolonged exposure therapy, therapists help patients revisit trauma in a safe, clinical setting.
 Through the process, patients can change how they react to traumatic memories, and learn how to face stressful events going forward.

 Another form of therapy, eye movement desensitization and reprocessing (EMDR) can also be highly effective in treating PTSD in service members.
 In EMDR, therapists guide patients to follow visual stimuli or feel tapping movements.
 While focusing on stimuli while recalling traumatic memories, patients can reprocess traumatic memories.

-Although research has shown that trauma-focused psychotherapy is often the best treatment for PTSD in service members, antidepressant medications are also a first-line treatment.
+Although research has shown that trauma-focused psychotherapy is often the best treatment for PTSD in service members, antidepressant medications are also a effective in addressing mood-related symptoms.

 Approximately 60% of patients experienced a reduction in symptoms after taking selective serotonin reuptake inhibitors (SSRIs), a type of antidepressant medication.
 Patients may prefer medication to psychotherapy, or may take medication in combination with psychotherapy.

-Regardless of whether or not military members have a diagnosis of PTSD, those who experience trauma can benefit from trauma-focused psychotherapy, medication, as well as complementary and integrative therapies such as yoga, meditation, bodywork, and expressive arts therapy.
+Whether or not military members have a diagnosis of PTSD, those who are exposed to trauma can benefit from trauma-focused psychotherapy, medication, as well as complementary and integrative therapies such as yoga, meditation, bodywork, and expressive arts therapy.

 According to a 2020 report that surveyed 119 veterans, respondents reported that yoga practice was related to a decrease in perceived stress, meditation was linked to improved physical functioning, and tai chi was linked with reduction in anxiety, as well as overall improvements to mental and physical health.